 It isn’t often, when writing about email marketing, that we get to cite a bit of science.
 But, taking a leaf from Kristen Dunleavy‘s blog How to Use Storytelling to Write Better Emails, let’s “take a brief foray into neuroscience”.
 There is a lot of interesting things that happen when the human brain receives a story.
 The brain’s activity begins to match that of the storyteller.
 This is called: mirroring.
 In essence, our brains try to live the story.
 This is a biochemical illustration of our brains coveting the experience, and try to live vicariously through it.
 Dopamine is created, and the cortex comes alive – the story has lit a fire in the brain.

 Rachel Gillett spends a good portion of energy pointing out Why Our Brains Crave Storytelling In Marketing.
 Drawing upon the Nielsen Study, Gillett arrives at the assertion that “studies over the years have proven that our brains are far more engaged by storytelling than the cold, hard facts.”
 This is not to suggest that there isn’t a place for data and statistics.
-It is simply that the graphs, the mad equations and the percentages aren’t half as sexy, or memorable, as an emotive narrative.
+It is simply that the graphs, the mad equations and the percentages aren’t half as sexy, or memorable, as the emotive narrative found in story and marketing.

 As you can imagine, for a literature MA graduate, the scientific backing is little more than a bit of supporting evidence.
 Those synapses and neurons clicking is all very interesting, and it gives the argument credibility.
 But, that is not what we are thinking when we remember a story.
 We are not thinking of what is going on in the brain.
 What is firing?
 What isn’t?
 There is an egocentric part of us that just gets involved with the narrative, the characters and the emotions.
 Despite the science, we humans are a very self-indulgent creature.
 We are pre-programmed to remember what makes us happy.